 Enjoy a unique guided cycle tour exploring the historic Titanic and Cathedral Quarters and city centre of Belfast.
 Over the 2 hours of gentle cycling you will learn how Belfast grew from a small 17th century settlement into a powerhouse of the British Empire by the beginning of the 20th century.
 On route, your guide will also tell the fascinating story of Belfast’s maritime and industrial heritage and political upheavals, stopping at Titanic’s Dock and Pump House and the Harbour Office.
-At Belfast Mic n Bike we have the mic (we use a radio system) you bring the bike (your own or hired).
+At Belfast Mic n Bike, they have the mic (using a radio system) you bring the bike (your own or hired).

 Tour runs 11am and 2pm, Tuesday - Sunday during April - October.

-For the first hour we cycle around the historic Titanic Quarter and Clarendon Dock, exploring some of the remaining maritime infrastructure including the Dry Docks, Pump House and gantry cranes that were used to build over 1,500 ships (including Titanic) and ensure Belfast's place as an international centre of ship building over 100 years ago.
+For the first hour cycle around the historic Titanic Quarter and Clarendon Dock, exploring some of the remaining maritime infrastructure including the dry docks, Pump House and gantry cranes that were used to build over 1,500 ships (including Titanic) and ensure Belfast's place as an international centre of ship building over 100 years ago.

 The second hour of the tour explores Belfast’s growth from the early settlement around High Street, the impact of the English Civil Wars and William III’s brief stay in the city.
-We also look at the failed 1798 United Irishmen Rebellion in Belfast and its legacy.
+This will include a look at the failed 1798 United Irishmen Rebellion in Belfast and its legacy.

-The tour proceeds into the heart of the Cathedral Quarter where we stop at the Commercial Court murals where you can see Belfast's black humour displayed on the numerous murals covering everything from Van Morrison to Game of Thrones.
+The tour proceeds into the heart of the Cathedral Quarter where you will stop at the Commercial Court murals where you can see Belfast's black humour displayed on the numerous murals covering everything from Van Morrison to Game of Thrones.

 It's then on towards the city centre where the wealth created through the linen industry is evident in the opulent Victorian architecture, the finest example being Belfast City Hall.
-We then cut through the original site of Belfast Castle and back on to High Street, finishing at Custom House Square.
+Then cut through the original site of Belfast Castle and back on to High Street, finishing at Custom House Square.

-We use a state-of-the-art wireless system so you have a small receiver unit and a single ear piece, which enables your friendly and informative guide to give you a commentary as you cycle.
+Using a state-of-the-art wireless system, you will have a small receiver unit and a single ear piece, which enables your friendly and informative guide to give you a commentary as you cycle.

 The system is used responsibly and, though very useful for providing a commentary and highlighting areas of interest, your guide can also inform you of the route ahead and of parts of the route where caution should be exercised.

-With Belfast Mic n Bike you provide the bike, either your own or hired, and we have the mic plus helmet and hi-vis vests.
+With Belfast Mic n Bike you provide the bike, either your own or hired, and they have the mic plus helmet and hi-vis vests.